panel/brokestudentfilmfestival/source/register/rules/index.html.md

 **A) Guidelines**

 1. Students must include proof of student status at the time of production (i.e., copy of student ID, transcript, etc.).
 Sent to Info@brokestudentfilmfestival.com
-2. Films must be completed before the deadline March 22nd, 2014
+2. Films must be completed before the deadline April 5, 2015.
 3. Films previously submitted to the Broke Student Film Festival are NOT eligible.
 4. Films must be submitted online via vimeo or via Youtube link.
 5. Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry.